-On May 19, 2021, Deep-South appointed the world-renowned Commonwealth Scientific and Industrial Research Organization ("CSIRO") to conduct bio-assisted heap leaching column test work, which is part of Deep-South's recently announced metallurgical test work.
-METS Engineering Group ("METS") of Australia has been appointed to supervise and overview the test work.
+On May 19, 2021, Deep-South appointed the world-renowned Commonwealth Scientific and Industrial Research Organization ("CSIRO") to conduct bio-assisted heap leaching column test work, which is part

 The goals of the bio-assisted heap leaching test work include the evaluation of the performance of promising solvent extraction reagents for extraction and separation of copper and molybdenum and monitor and evaluate the adaptation of bacterial strains for improved ore processing.
 The test work will also monitor and evaluate percolation performance.
 The test work will mainly serve to optimize the bio-assisted heap leaching processes with the ore at Haib.
 The test work was scheduled to start at the end of June 2021